Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 How Mid-Century Modern is it?

-So you’ve got a Mid-Century house, and you think it’s a modern style.
+So you’ve determined you’ve got a Mid-Century house, and you think it’s got Modern architecture.
+Now it’s time to talk about the details.

 Does it also have: